 CDO employs attorney counselors who specialize in public interest careers and fellowship opportunities, and who are available to assist students and alumni in pursuing a public interest career.
-Please schedule an individual counseling appointment by calling 203-432-1676, or by signing up at the CDO reception desk.
+Please schedule an individual counseling appointment through a counselors Calendly page, or by signing up at the CDO reception desk.
 Students can upload a resume to our Career Management System before a counseling appointment, by clicking here.

 Public Interest Fellowships